Pylons/pyramid/docs/narr/configuration.rst

 =================================================

 The majority of the logic in any web application is completely application-specific.
-For example, the body of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
+For example, the content of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
 These applications obviously will not serve the same set of customers.
 However, both the